top of page

 Bringing Reading Home: Practical Strategies

-Here are ways to incorporate reading and literacy into your home:
+Here are several ways to incorporate reading and literacy into your home:

 1. Create a Reading-Friendly Environment